 Patients were able to access care and treatment from the service within an appropriate timescale for their needs.

-• Patients had timely access to initial assessment, test results, diagnosis and treatment.
+- · Patients had timely access to initial assessment, test results, diagnosis and treatment. - · Waiting times, delays and cancellations were minimal and managed appropriately.